-3D views of the battlefield are incredibly useful, however, additional views are also needed to fully convey the situation to the user.
+It was decided that while a 3D view of the battlefield is incredibly useful, more was necessary.
 Since a great deal of the work AmmoSIM will help with was done on 2D paper maps, it was decided that a 2D "map" view was needed to enhance comprehension and ease the transition from 2D to 3D ways of thinking.
 The large number of (possibly) visible buildings and the size of the imagery requires care to display.
 In order to support the display of data sets with these issues, compatibility with the OpenGIS WMS was integrated to provide use of large imagery sets.
 The system also supports tiling and pyramiding (a form of Level of Detail) to improve performance and reduce resource requirements.
 The end result is a 2D map that can visualize large real-world data sets in conjunction with AmmoSIM primitives, such as the various zone shapes.
-An example of the 2D map is shown in Figure 7.
+An example is shown in Figure 7.